April Grant Round Up for Small Business Owners

 • Eligibility: Massachusetts-based organizations, schools, businesses, and government entities.
 Priority given to BIPOC-centered organizations, first-time applicants, and those serving low-income communities.

 • Description: One-year grants funding arts, humanities, and science activities taking place July 1, 2026–June 30, 2027.
-If you're in Massachusetts and run any kind of cultural programming, this is an accessible entry point.
+An accessible entry point for anyone in Massachusetts running cultural programming.

 • Eligibility: U.S.-based businesses operating at least one year with no more than 99 employees.
 Must be nominated by someone other than the business owner.

 • Description: Three winners are chosen each quarter to receive $20,000 plus resources to grow their business.
-Phase 4 closes May 15, 2026.
 Start working on your nomination now — you'll need someone to submit it on your behalf.

 Get This Money For 2026!